RealTimeChris/simdjson/doc/ondemand_design.md

 DOM tree is often easy enough that many users use the DOM as-is instead of creating their own custom data structures.

-The DOM approach was the only way to parse JSON documents up to version 0.6 of the simdjson library.
+The DOM approach was the only way to parse JSON documents up to version 0.6 of the simdjson2 library.
 Our DOM API looks similar to our On-Demand example, except it calls `parse` instead of `iterate`: